LoreenHenry/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Loreen Henry"
 ---

 I'm glad you are here.
-I plan to talk about ...
+I am leaning about data visualization.